-- 4.1.5.3 The Environmental Quality Incentive Program (EQIP) provides financial and technical assistance to increase the environmental quality of farmland still in production. - 4.1.5.4 The Regional Conservation Partnership Program (RCPP) provides financial and technical assistance for locally-identified projects funded by both federal and partnering entities to solve issues at the regional and watershed level by encouraging land retirement, easements, partial-field practices, and conservation practices on working farmland. - 4.1.5.5 The Conservation Effects Assessment Project quantifies the environmental effects of conservation practices and programs on the environment and develops the science base for managing the agricultural landscape for environmental quality.101 Project findings are used to guide USDA conservation policy and program development and to help conservationists, farmers, and ranchers make more informed conservation decisions. - 4.1.5.6 Landscape initiatives are used to accelerate the benefits of voluntary conservation programs, such as cleaner water and air, healthier soil, and enhanced wildlife habitat.
-Currently, NRCS operations 10 Landscape Initiatives across the U.S. for wildlife, water, ecosystems, pollinators, and forestry.102 - 4.1.5.7 Producers apply technology transfer of Best Management Practices available in numerous informational mechanisms such as: Certified Crop Advisors, Discovery Farms, online crop rotation data for specific geographies and soil types, plot tours, experimental field and research field days, and Tactical Agriculture Programs. - 4.1.5.8 Field Office Technical Guides customized for local soil and conditions are available to enable better production and conservation measures by producers.
-103 There are also Wildlife Habitat Evaluation Guides for numerous local plants and animals. - 4.1.6 Producers stay informed of relevant national and local laws and regulations.
-Primary information resources for law and regulations include local USDA Service Centers, university agriculture extension services, and national and state soybean checkoffs and associations, all of which communicate regularly through publications, websites, and mailings.
-These organizations provide
+- 4.1.5 Continuous improvement is supported by a variety of regulated USDA conservation programs, initiatives and technology transfer systems, available to any group or individual interested in conserving natural resources and sustaining agricultural production in the U.S., regardless of size.121 Available programs include: - 4.1.5.1 The Conservation Reserve Program (CRP) protects the most sensitive areas by providing financial assistance to set aside on a long-term basis for cropland vulnerable to soil erosion or critical to wildlife habitat. - 4.1.5.2 The Conservation Stewardship Program (CSP) rewards producers for overall conservation performance across entire operations by funding further on-farm improvements through the adoption of advanced conservation practices. - 4.1.5.3 The Environmental Quality Incentive Program (EQIP) provides financial and technical assistance to increase the environmental quality of farmland still in production. - 4.1.5.4 The Regional Conservation Partnership Program (RCPP) provides financial and technical assistance for locally identified projects funded by both federal and partnering entities to solve issues at the regional and watershed levels by encouraging land retirement, easements, partial-field practices and conservation practices on working farmland. - 4.1.5.5 The Conservation Effects Assessment Project quantifies the environmental effects of conservation practices and programs on the environment and develops the science base for managing the agricultural landscape for environmental quality.
+Project findings are used to guide USDA conservation policy and program development and to help conservationists, farmers and ranchers make more informed conservation decisions. - 4.1.5.6 Landscape initiatives are used to accelerate the benefits of voluntary conservation programs, such as cleaner water and air, healthier soil, and enhanced wildlife habitat.
+Currently, NRCS operates 12 landscape initiatives across the U.S. for wildlife, water, ecosystems, pollinators, forestry and Four Frameworks for Conservation Action, including the Northern Bobwhite, Grasslands and Savannas.123 - 4.1.5.7 Producers apply technology transfer of Best Management Practices available through numerous informational mechanisms such as Certified Crop Advisors, Discovery Farms, online crop rotation data for specific geographies and soil types, plot tours, experimental field, and research field days and Tactical Agriculture programs.